mhughan/hold/README.md

 # stay_sane

 Hello.
-All of our agents are busy at this time.
 Your call is very important to us.
 Please stay on the line and we'll connect you with the next available agent..........*Jazz music*.......Hello.
-All of our agents are busy at this time.
 Your call is very important to us.
 Please stay on the line and we'll connect you with the next available agent......*Jazz music*......

 We've all been there--stuck on hold with United, wishing we could be anywhere else, doing anything else, but not willing to hang up because we want that full refund instead of travel credit.